 - You can use powdered shrimp foods to feed baby shrimps.

 When they are 4 -5-week-old, they will reach adulthood.
 At this point, they have the ability to breed.

 Why are crystal red shrimp dropping eggs?

 Female crystal red shrimps tend to drop their eggs due to the stress and fluctuating water conditions.
 You can still save these dropping eggs by using an egg tumbler.

 Generally, crystal red shrimps are peaceful species.
 You can add them to peaceful communities and species tanks.
 But because of their size, you have to select small and peaceful species as their tankmates.
 If you pick aggressive or large fish species as tankmates, your shrimps will be the prey of the large fish.
 So, you should be very careful when you choose tank mates.
 Those are the good tank mates for crystal red shrimps.

 Crystal red shrimp diseases

-Treatment 3 – UV light (this treatment is only work, if the bacteria is water borne).
-Effective duration is 5 days.
+Treatment 3 – UV light (this treatment only works, if the bacteria is water-borne).
+The effective duration is 5 days.

-Continue it 7 days.
+Continue it for 7 days.
 After 7 days, change the 25% water in your tank.

 Can crystal red shrimp live with cherry shrimp?